google/temporian/README.md

 Temporian currently supports the following features for pre-processing your temporal data:

 * **Standard Mean Average:** calculates the average value of each feature over a specified time window.
-* **Standard Mean Deviation:** calculates the standard deviation of each feature over a specified time window.
 * **Lag:** creates new features by shifting the time series data backward in time by a specified number of time steps.
 * **Leak:** creates new features by shifting the time series data forward in time by a specified number of time steps.
 * **Arithmetic Operations:** allows you to perform arithmetic operations (such as addition, subtraction, multiplication, and division) on time series data, between different events.